OpenLifelogQA: An Open-Ended Multi-Modal Lifelog Question-Answering Dataset: Dataset Information

 \subsection{Analysis}

 The questions are divided into three categories: atomic, temporal, and aggregation, following classifications used in prior studies \cite{tan-etal-2023-timelineqa}.

-Atomic questions can be answered using a single context, such as ``What time did I have lunch yesterday?''.
-Temporal questions involve reasoning about the sequence of events in lifelog data, asking about what happened before or after a known event, such as ``What did I do after having lunch yesterday?''.
-Aggregation questions require synthesizing information across multiple events to derive an answer, such as calculating a duration, count, or total.
-An example is: ``How long did I have lunch yesterday?''.
+\begin{itemize} \item \textbf{Atomic questions} can be answered using a single context, such as ``\textit{What time did I have lunch yesterday?}''. \item \textbf{Temporal questions} involve reasoning about the sequence of events in lifelog data, asking about what happened before or after a known event, such as ``\textit{What did I do after having lunch yesterday?}''. \item \textbf{Aggregation questions} require synthesizing information across multiple events to derive an answer, such as calculating a duration, count, or total.
+An example is: ``\textit{How long did I have lunch yesterday?}''. \end{itemize}

 The distribution of these types of questions is illustrated in Figure \ref{fig:question_type}.
-Atomic questions account for 58.8\% of the dataset, followed by aggregation questions with 32.58\% and temporal questions with 8.63\%.
-This is expected as atomic is the most straightforward way to pose a question, but aggregation also accounts for an average portion to illustrate the need for analysis-style questions in lifelog.
 We further analyse the distribution of question words in Figure \ref{fig:question_word}.
 The distribution of question words shows that the dataset reflects realistic lifelog use cases, with a strong focus on ``what'', ``where'', ``when'' and ``how'' questions, and less attention to more exploratory or uncommon queries.